parrt/msds621/projects/dtree/dtree.md

         ...
 ```

 In essence, we are designing a new class as it differs from the parent class.
 We are inheriting `fit` and `predict` methods and defining `score` and `create_leaf`.
+You can think of inheriting as including or copying the functions from the *superclass*.

 `ClassifierTree621` also inherits from methods from `DecisionTree621`: